dongyenk/Python-Discord-Bot/README.md

 Inputting !help into discord makes the bot give instructions.

-Uses discord.ext.comamnds.Bot instead of discord.Client and responds to commands.
+Uses discord.ext.commands.Bot instead of discord.Client and responds to commands.

 ### Useful commands of new_bot: